Senate Bill No. 84

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:

+NEW SECTION.
 Section 1.
 Financial assistance for resident nonbeneficiary students.
 (1) Subject to a line item appropriation for purposes of this section, the regents shall provide financial assistance to tribally controlled community colleges for enrolled resident nonbeneficiary students.

 (2) Each tribal community college shall apply for this assistance to the regents.
 Except as provided in subsection (6), the money must be distributed on a prorated basis according to the resident nonbeneficiary student enrollment in each tribal community college during the previous year.
 To qualify, a resident nonbeneficiary student shall meet the residency requirements as prescribed for the system by the regents.
 The distribution for any student is limited to a maximum of $1,500 each year for each full-time equivalent student.